 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-These Bachelor of Science in Agriculture (B.S.A.) degrees Agricultural Biology are offered by University of Saskatchewan's College of Agriculture and Bioresources:
+These Bachelor of Science in Agriculture (B.S.A.)
+Agricultural Biology degrees are offered by the University of Saskatchewan's College of Agriculture and Bioresources:

 - B.S.A.
 Four-year